Key to blog text;

 We see the same number “forty-two” in Revelation 13:5 as we saw in II Kings.
 This symbolizes the portion of the Christian church that is not teaching the WORD (Bible) correctly.
-They are not seeing God as He truly is, and most importantly what He is trying to say to them.
+They are not seeing the Lord as He truly is, and most importantly of what He is trying to say to them.

 “All Scripture is God-breathed, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness,” (2 Timothy 3:16).

-We are instructed to read the WORD (Bible) innocently trusting the Lord to give us the true meaning.
-Otherwise, we are guilty of putting our own thinking on the meaning of the WORD (Bible).
+We are instructed to read the WORD (Bible) innocently and trusting the Lord to give us the true spiritual meaning as read and comprehended by the angels in heaven.
+Otherwise, we are guilty of putting our own spin and thinking on the meaning of the WORD (Bible).
 We try to make it fit the way WE think it should fit.